vshveta08/Calculator/README.md

 # Calculator

-This is a calcultor that I have made using HTML, CSS & JS.
+This is a calculator that I have made using HTML, CSS & JS.

 Interface of the calcultor -